 Riding with a passenger on board is different than riding alone.
 The operator has the benefit of knowing what will be the next maneuver and is able to prepare himself accordingly.
 The operator also benefits from the support of his grip on the handlebar.
 In contrast, the passenger has to rely on the operator's careful and safe operation of the vehicle.
-In addition, "body english" is limited with a passenger, and the operator can sometimes see more of the trail ahead than the passenger, and the operator must slow down.
+In addition, "body english" is limited with a passenger, and the operator can sometimes see more of the trail ahead than the passenger.
+Therefore, smooth starting and stopping are required with a passenger, and the operator must slow down.
 The operator must also warn the passenger about side hills, bumps, branches, etc. An unforeseen bump can leave you passenger-less.
 Remind your passenger to lean into the turn with you, without causing the vehicle to topple.
 Be extremely careful, go more slowly and check the passenger frequently.